-The Amazon Movers and Shakers list highlights trending Amazon products, and is updated every hour.
+The Amazon Movers and Shakers list ranks items by popularity and is updated every hour.

 By the way, have we mentioned that Volusion's easy store setup and built-in Amazon and Dropshipping integrations?
 They let you set up a great-looking, fully functional ecommerce store much more quickly competitors' platforms, giving you a critical head start when chasing that next hot trend.